How to Plan a Weekday Wedding. Monday Wedding Day? Wednesday? Thursday Wedding?

 So before prepping the invitations, which are usually sent 8-10 weeks beforehand, you should give your guests a save-the-date at least 4-6 months before your big day so that it becomes easy for them to make time and plan.

-You create a wedding website and add it to your save-the-date cards for your guest to follow along easily with your plans.
-On your website, show them the location, activities, directions, etc. This will help you better understand what a weekday wedding will be supposed to look like – as most likely, not all your guests have gone to one before.
+On your website, show them the location, activities, directions, etc. This will help you better understand what a weekday wedding will look like – as most likely, not all your guests have gone to one before.

 Your dream wedding venue may be fully booked on the weekends of your favorite season, which might be a little disheartening.
 But if you are planning a weekday wedding, it becomes easy for you to book any venue because usually, it doesn’t get that busy over the weekday.